 Teaching Mental State Language to Young Learners:

 Mental State Language is where we feed children words to describe how they are feeling.
 A child might fall, hurt themselves and have an emotion or two or three.
-Mental state language includes words like “that must feel scary seeing that blood.”, “that hurt didn’t it?”, or “that gave you a fright didn’t it?”.
+Mental state language includes phrases like “that must feel scary seeing that blood.”, “that hurt, didn’t it?”, or “that gave you a fright, didn’t it?”.
 The language shows the child that it’s OK to have the feelings, that these feelings are known by someone other than the child and the feelings have names.
 As language teachers, the lexis of mental states should form part of our teaching.

 Secure attachment theory and research see this as being unhelpful in our emotional growth and our ability to regulate ourselves.
-Being emotionally with children and young adolescents is an important thing for parents and teachers to do.
+Being emotional with children and young adolescents is an important thing for parents and teachers to do.
 We need to be the stronger and wiser adult who guides children and adolescents through stormy states.
-We shouldn't be the one who loses control.
+We shouldn't be the one who lose control.

 Creating a Receptive Learning Environment: Our Reactions to "Yes."

 We want a positive learning environment in our English language classrooms.
 So, we need to consider how we affect that with shouting, dressing down and telling off.
-Consider you’re your colleagues felt when they heard the word yes.
+Consider how your colleagues felt when they heard the word "yes".